lab11/socitrack/hardware/cad/README.md

 CAD Models
 ==========

-A few designs including a case for TriTag.
+A few designs including a case for TriTag and TotTag.